Ari6/C868/README.md

 Only administrator account can manage users.

 ## Technical Overview
-* Using SQLite
+* Using SQLite(JDBC)
 * Using OpenSDK11
 * OpenJavaFX11
 * Gradle
 * Created minimum JRE for the application(jlink)
 * Password hashing
+* Junit

 # Notes
-* Making OpenJavaFX11 run any computer was a little tough work.
-If it is possible to use Java8, it is way easier.
+* Making OpenJavaFX11 apps be able to run any computer was a little tough work.
+If it is possible to use Java8, it is easier.
 Since Java11 does not include JavaFX.